Quinault Ethnobotany Program

 Ethnobotany in the Land of the Quinault

-The Quinault Ethnobotany project has coordinated a multi-year research project that resulted in a limited edition illustrated booklet for tribal members in 2017: “Ethnobotany in the Land of the Quinault – Culturally Important Plants and their Uses.”
+The Quinault Ethnobotany Program has coordinated a multi-year research project that resulted in a limited edition illustrated booklet for tribal members in 2017: “Ethnobotany in the Land of the Quinault – Culturally Important Plants and their Uses.”
 The project provides upcoming generations of tribal members with valuable documentation of the plant-gathering traditions of the Quinault Indian Nation so this knowledge and wisdom persist and thrive into the future.
 Quinault/Salish plant names will be incorporated into publications to reinforce traditional language and cultural concepts.

 “Cultural harvest” refers to the collection of wood (cedar, fir, spruce or hemlock), bear grass, sweet grass or cedar bark for traditional purposes such as canoe-building, bent board work, basket weaving or carving.